Publishing outstanding poetry since 1986

 Managing Editors

-* Volume 38 Issue 2 (Winter 2024-2025) of The Comstock Review will appear in season.
+• Volume 38 Issue 2 (Winter 2024-2025) of The Comstock Review was delayed, and will appear soon.

 Keep our upcoming contests in mind:

-The 2025 Kathleen Bryce Niles chapbook Contest will be open from August 1st to October 31st (Judge Georgia A. Popoff, Poet Laureate of Onondaga County NY – entry $30 plus Submittable fees per manuscript)
+The 2025 Kathleen Bryce Niles Chapbook Contest will be open from August 1st to October 31st (Judge Georgia A. Popoff, Poet Laureate of Onondaga County NY – entry $30 plus Submittable fees per manuscript)

 We are still working to replace our outdated website.
 We can’t update our red reminder banner at the moment (see the box above) but that’s only the most visible reason for the redesign.
 As we work on necessary changes, the website may be unavailable for some short times over the next few months.
 We apologize for the inconvenience.